Red Museum: Broadcast and reception

 "Red Museum" premiered on the Fox network on December 9, 1994.
 This episode earned a Nielsen rating of 10.4, with an 18 share, meaning that roughly 10.4 percent of all television-equipped households, and 18 percent of households watching television, were tuned in to the episode.
 It was viewed by 9.9 million households.

 The episode received mostly mixed reviews from critics.
 Entertainment Weekly gave "Red Museum" a B, noting that the episode was "creative if convoluted."
 Reviewer Zack Handlen of The A.V.
 Club criticized the way "Red Museum" was written, writing that the episode, "tries the neat trick of combining what appears to be a [Monster-of-the-Week] ep with mythos; the results are intriguing, but not entirely successful."
 He concluded that the episode was "good" but ultimately "forgettable."
-Critical Myth's John Keegan gave the episode 5/10, criticizing the complexity of the plot.
-He wrote that "Fairly quickly, The X-Files gained a reputation for episodes that were so convoluted and confusing that few people could make sense of them.
-This episode stands as one of the shining examples of that trend, and it’s only appropriate that the episode was written by Chris Carter."